ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### AMD CPUs
 {: #bm-amd-procs}

-AMD EPYC&reg; "Rome" and "Milan" generation CPUs are now an option.
+You can now choose AMD EPYC&reg; "Rome" and "Milan" generation CPUs for you bare metal server.
 Rome generation processors are high-performance multiprocessors that are based on AMD's Zen 2 architecture.
 The EPYC processors offer several CPU options that offer up to 64 cores per socket.

 EPYC processors are available in select data centers.
 {: important}